 So before you sign up for coaching your own child in any sport, consider these things:

-Being a coach involves the many aspects of making sure that your team is ready for the season.
+Being a coach involves many aspects of making sure that your team is ready for the season.
 You’ll have to work with your local parks and rec department or league to make sure that you have a place to practice.
-You are responsible for making sure you have the gear that your team needs for the season and keeping it in working order.
+You are responsible for making sure you have the gear that your team needs and keeping it in working order.

 Organizing practices are as important as game planning.
 Luckily, internet videos and books are easy to find to teach you drills and how to set up practice plans.

-Forming a lineup, while it seems easy, is much harder when you need to make sure everyone gets a chance to play, sometimes in every position.
+Forming a lineup is hard when you must make sure everyone gets a chance to play, sometimes in every position.
 I recommend taking an hour or two every week to figure out lineups and positions, and how to rotate your players.
 One of the things that I did with my coach pitch team had the kids bat in order of their jersey number and then rotate them all through the positions throughout the game.